Winger - A Window Manager by Lionel Wong

 Can I use a vertical/tree tabs extension with Winger?

+Not a bad idea, if your windows still often end up being full of tabs.
 Note that some extensions (like Tree Style Tab) may apply automatic behaviours to actions (including Winger's) that you might not expect; e.g. when you send/bring a tab that has "descendants", all those tabs would also come along with it.
 Do check their settings and documentation.

 Is Winger's stashing like the Tab Stash extension?